OfficeDev/Office-Add-in-samples/Samples/outlook-set-signature/README.md

 1. Open the `./webpack.config.js` file.
 1. Change the `urlProd` constant to use the endpoint of your new Azure deployment.
 The correct endpoint is listed in the VS Code **OUTPUT** window from running previous commands.
 Or you can go to your Azure portal and go to the new storage account.
 Then choose **Data management > Static website** and copy the **Primary endpoint** value.
 1. Save the changes to `webpack.config.js` and run the `npm run build` command.
 This will generate a new `manifest.json` file in the `dist` folder that will load the add-in resources from your storage account.
-1. Run the command `npm start:unified:prod` to start Outlook and sideload the manifest.json from the `dist` folder.
+1. Run the command `npm run start:unified:prod` to start Outlook and sideload the manifest.json from the `dist` folder.
 Outlook will start and then load the sample add-in from the deployed storage account.

 ## Key parts of this sample